dottjt/plastic/other/unused/05-date-unused.md

 Hosting parties for the meek and well-deserved, in the wake of an 18th century gold rush.

-like tryin' ta squash Lego into squelched antelope.
-The world's smallest tongue, preaching a woman's biggest nightmare.

 Engulfed in common ivy.